GuruDhanush/dax-docs/docs/table/addcolumns.md

   - name: expression
     definition: DAX expression that returns a value for each row of passed table.
 returnType: Table
-returnDescription: Returns table with new column added
+returnDescription: Returns table with new column added.

 examples:
   - code: = ADDCOLUMNS(